reuben7t/Blinkesh/README.md

 A device that converts the input file or text or anything to their binary and uses an led to transmit it.
 A receiver on the other with an LDR detects the sequence of 1 and 0 and reconstructs it into the corresponding message at Receiver's end.

 ### The Problem (that doesn't exist)
 Nowadays, sending a message is insanely fast and we have different mediums for it too.
-But, what if we try a new method? using visible light as a medium? and no we are not talking about optical fibre or any of that usual things.
+But, what if we try a new method? using visible light as a medium? and no we are not talking about optical fibre or any of that usual boring things.

 ### The Solution (that nobody asked for)
 We are talking a torch LED that blinks according to the 1s and 0s and a receiver that detects it converts it back to the original message.
 In short, an unusual, slow and visibly funny way to communicate.
+Also, wouldn't it be good to make sure your message is being transmitted by actually seeing it and not some screen telling you it did.

 ## Technical Details
 ### Technologies/Components Used